Jerry Buckland

 Professor of Economics and of International Development Studies

-Jerry Buckland is Professor of Economics and International Development based at the Redekop School of Business at Canadian Mennonite University.
-He was faculty member in International Development Studies (IDS) at Menno Simons College, based at the University of Winnipeg, from 1994 to 2023.
-For shorter periods of time he was the College Dean, the UofW Acting Director of the Masters in Development Practice program, and the IDS Coordinator.
-He has been a visiting professor at Central Queensland University (Cairns), RMIT (Melbourne), and the Bangladesh Institute of Development Studies (Dhaka).
-From 1986 through 1992 he was active as socioeconomic researcher in rural Bangladesh.
-Jerry’s research and teaching are in an area that encompasses community-economics and includes financial wellbeing studies (micro-finance, financial inclusion, financial literacy), research and evaluation methods, community-based development, and rural and Indigenous Peoples’ development.
+Jerry Buckland is Professor of Economics and of International Development Studies based at the Redekop School of Business at Canadian Mennonite University.
+He was faculty member in International Development Studies at Menno Simons College, based at the University of Winnipeg, from 1994 to 2023.
+Jerry’s research and teaching encompasses community-economics and includes financial wellbeing studies (micro-finance, financial inclusion, financial literacy), research and evaluation methods, community-based development, and rural and Indigenous Peoples’ development.

 Areas of Teaching